jukinner/TicTacToe/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Tic Tac Toe game that I was able to build from (https://www.cookieshq.co.uk/posts/tic-tac-toe-game-in-rails-5-with-action-cable) to try out some new action cable features.

+It is fairly simple to build and deploy using heroku.

-* Ruby version
+Ruby version 2.4.1

-* System dependencies
+System dependencies Redis Gem Action Cable

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Deployment instructions.
+Follow heroku steps found here.

-* ...
+...
-# TicTacToe